kamir/etosha/README.md

 Welcome to the Etosha-project!
 ===============

+Etosha aims on building a bridge between the Big-Data and Lined-Data domains.

+> As a global "Dataset-Graph" is our goal, we create tools for metadata creation and integration.

 Our public <a href="https://etosha.atlassian.net">JIRA</a> is available here.

-As a global "Dataset-Graph" is our goal, we create tools for metadata creation and integration.

-Etosha aims on building a bridge between the Big-Data and Lined-Data domains.

 ##How Etosha Enables the Global Data Village?
 Etosha is a distributed decentralized fault tolerant metadata service.
 Publishing and linking of information about datasets is its main purpose.
 Etosha allows real knowledge management while HCatalog and the Hive megastore are focused on low level-technical metadata.